Sudhanshu1st/CallSense/README.md

 # CallSense

- "Imagine a world where you could listen to your customers' thoughts during every phone call they make to your business.
-What if you could truly understand their emotions, concerns, and needs in real time?
-Today, I'm excited to introduce a groundbreaking solution that does just that."

 In today's fast-paced business environment, understanding your customers is more critical than ever.
 The challenge lies in deciphering the unspoken emotions and sentiments behind their words during phone interactions.
 It's not just about what they say; it's about how they feel.

 Our solution involves developing an advanced sentiment analysis system tailored to analyze real-time sentiments during inbound calls.
 It seamlessly integrates into existing call center infrastructures, ensuring minimal disruption while delivering substantial benefits.

 ## Getting Transcripts Data